partha-bro/study-repo/Web_developer/02-CSS/README.md

 			c.
 External style CSS
 				Allow external css style pages in HTML page using link tag in head tag
 				<link rel='stylesheet' type='text/css' href='PATH'>

-	Q. What is Difference between 'src' and 'href' attribute?
-		A simple definition

-			SRC: If a resource can be placed inside the body tag (for image, script, iframe, frame)
-			HREF: If a resource cannot be placed inside the body tag and can only be linked (for html, css, a)

 	2. Classes and ids